cpmpercussion/myo-to-osc/README.md

 ## myo_raw.py (access to EMG/IMU data)

 myo_raw.py contains the MyoRaw class, which implements the communication protocol with a Myo.
-If run as a standalone script, it provides a graphical display of EMG readings as they come in.
+You may run the example with `python -m examples.emg` for a graphical display of EMG readings as they come in.
 A command-line argument is interpreted as the device name for the dongle; no argument means to auto-detect.
 You can also press 1, 2, or 3 on the keyboard to make the Myo perform a short, medium,